teojunda/tp/docs/team/kailashgautham.md

 ### Project: TaToolkit

-TaToolkit is a desktop application used for teaching assistant to manage their students' personal details and other information related to their classroom.
+TaToolkit is a desktop application used for teaching assistants to manage their students' personal details and other information related to their classroom.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 28 kLoC.

 Given below are my contributions to the project.